arkivalsa/bog_fen_complex/model_files/README.md

 FIG3B_distance_wetness_with_histograms_082025_kde.png -- Figure 3b, elevation and velocity, plotted over distance from bog-fen boundary, highlighted by wetness index.

-Fen_1024_v12b_012026.npz -- last time step state of fen simulation (main variables)

-BogFenLandscape_1024_v12b_012026.npz -- last time step state of bog-fen complex simulation (main variables)
+Fen_1024_v12b_012026.npz -- last time step state of fen simulation (main variables) BogFenLandscape_1024_v12b_012026.npz -- last time step state of bog-fen complex simulation (main variables) Large model output files (.npz files) are archived on Zenodo due to size constraints and are not stored in this GitHub repository.

 Examples of arrays used for the sensitivity analysis:
 Hin_arr = np.array([0.000005, 0.00001, 0.000015, 0.00002, 0.000025, 0.00003, 0.000035, 0.00004, 0.000045, 0.00005])